aragoncoop/temp/README.md

 When rough consensus has been reached that a "work proposal" Issue is something that the Aragon Cooperative wants to support, it should be submitted for a vote.
 This involves changing to tag to "pending" and creating a vote in the Aragon Cooperative DAO.
 The title of this vote in the DAO should be: the tag of the Issue ("work proposal"), the Issue#, and the title of the Issue.
 Aragon Cooperative members can then vote on if they think this "work proposal" should be eligible for funding.
 This vote is not a guarantee of funding.
 This is a vote to determine if the goal, scope, timeline, and member assigned to the proposal is something the Cooperative approves.
 If so, then that "work proposal" Issue will be eligible to request compensation when it is finished.
 This will allow all Cooperative members do work that has clear goals and expectations.

+Once a vote has been created, create a comment in the Issue with the vote#.

-If a "work proposal" Issue is approved by the Aragon Cooperative, change the tag on the issue from "work proposal" to "approved."
+If a "work proposal" Issue is approved by the Aragon Cooperative, add the tag of "approved" to the "work proposal" Issue

 <br>